- How to register

 How to register

-In order to register with the practice you will need to supply two forms of identification – please see list below (one document must contain your current address):
+In order to register with the practice you will need to supply two forms of identification – one must be photographic and one must contain your current address – please see list below:

 Birth Certificate, Marriage Certificate, Medical Card, Driving Licence, Passport, Local Authority Rent Card, Paid utility bills, Bank / building society cards / statements, National Insurance Number Card, Letter from Benefits Agency / Benefit Book / Signing on Card, Papers from Home Office, P45.